comp129/comp55/docs/labs/3-Debug.md

 Debugging is basically about solving problems.
 It involves figuring out what's wrong, understanding how different parts of the code work together, and making everything work smoothly again.
 Just like any challenge, debugging has its difficulties, but when you successfully fix the issues, it feels really rewarding.

 It involves thinking creatively and having a good overall understanding of the code.
-Every time developers debug, they have a chance to learn something new.
+Every time you debug, *you have a chance to learn something new*.
-It helps them understand the system better, discover new tools, and improve their problem-solving skills.
+Debugging helps you understand the system better, discover new tools, and improve your problem-solving skills.

 ## Debugging Mechanics